jdsandifer/DataStats/README.md

 # DataStats
-A solution to a great interview problem
+A solution to a great coding problem

-This was a problem given to me as part of an interview process.
+This was a problem given to me as part of a coding challenge.
 I was also given the challenge to complete it using a programming language I had not previously used.
-I imagine it will work great to help the hiring manager and the team see if I will be a good fit, but it was also a great way for me to quickly learn the basics of C# and Visual Studio.
-I plan to use it again the next time I go to learn a new language.
+It was a great way for me to quickly learn the basics of C# and Visual Studio and test my general skills as a software developer.
+I plan to use it or something like it again the next time I go to learn a new language.

 ---